-- (1) See the section titled "Compensation Discussion and Analysis Elements of Executive Compensation" under the heading "Annual Cash Incentives." - (2) These columns include information regarding PSUs.
+(1) See the section titled "Compensation Discussion and Analysis - Elements of Executive Compensation" under the heading "Annual Cash Incentives."

+- (2) These columns include information regarding PSUs.
 In 2022, the Company introduced a TSR component to its PSUs, whereby the amount of PSUs earned may be modified based on the Company's TSR performance compared to the S&P 600 Capital Goods Index over a multi-year performance period.
 The TSR modifier will only apply if the Company's TSR performance over the performance period is in the top or bottom quartile of the S&P 600 Capital Goods Index.
 The "Threshold" column represents the minimum amount payable when threshold financial performance is met, adjusted for TSR Underperformance (50% of PSUs granted would be earned, reduced by a factor of 20%).
 If performance is below the threshold financial performance, no units are earned.
 The "Target" column represents the amount payable if actual financial performance is equal to target (100% of PSUs granted would be earned).
 The "Maximum" column represents the full payout potential under the plan if actual financial performance is equal to or greater than maximum, adjusted for TSR Outperformance (200% of PSUs granted would be earned, increased by a factor of 20%).
-For fiscal year 2022, the financial performance metrics were EPS from continuing operations weighted at 75% and ROIC weighted at 25%, measured over a three-year performance period.
-The performance period ends on December 31, 2024.
+For fiscal year 2023, the financial performance metrics were EPS from continuing operations weighted at 75% and ROIC weighted at 25%, measured over a three-year performance period.
+The performance period ends on December 31, 2025.
 Shares of Company stock are awarded, if any, as a percentage of the pre-determined target shares for that executive officer ranging from 0% to 240% as determined by the performance against the applicable financial metrics, and application of the TSR modifier. - (3) The grant date fair values are determined in accordance with ASC 718.
-The fair value of restricted stock awards granted on March 15, 2022 and May 4, 2022 was based on the closing price of our common stock on the grant date, resulting in an estimated fair value of \$33.71 and \$35.80, respectively.
-A Monte-Carlo simulation model was used to estimate the fair value of PSUs granted on May 4, 2022, resulting in an estimated fair value of \$37.41.
-The Black-Scholes model was used to estimate the fair value of stock options, resulting in an estimated value of \$12.64 for stock options granted on May 4, 2022.
+The fair value of restricted stock awards granted on May 4, 2023 was based on the closing price of our common stock on the grant date, resulting in a grant date fair value of each restricted stock award of \$51.81.
+A Monte-Carlo simulation model was used to estimate the fair value of PSUs granted on May 4, 2023, resulting in a grant date fair value of each PSU of \$54.13.
+The Black-Scholes model was used to estimate the fair value of \$17.44 for each stock option granted on May 4, 2023.